-Name Description access Can be "promoted" from readOnly to readWrite. minEntries Cannot be changed. maxEntries Cannot be changed. entriesParameter Cannot be changed, unless was previously missing, in which case can be added. enableParameter Cannot be changed, unless was previously missing, in which case can be added. status Can be "promoted" to a "higher" value, where the lowest to highest ordering is: current, deprecated, obsoleted, deleted.
+Name Description access Can be "promoted" from readOnly to readWrite. minEntries Cannot be changed. maxEntries Cannot be changed. numEntriesParameter Cannot be changed, unless was previously missing, in which case can be added. enableParameter For CWMP only, cannot be changed, unless was previously missing, in which case can be added. status Can be "promoted" to a "higher" value, where the lowest to highest ordering is: current, deprecated, obsoleted, deleted.
 For example, current can be changed to deprecated, and obsoleted can be changed to deleted, but deleted cannot be changed back to obsoleted.
+When promoting status, the deprecation, obsoletion and deletion rules of Section 2.4 MUST be obeyed.

+Name Description

-When promoting status, the deprecation, obsoletion and deletion rules of Section 2.4 MUST be obeyed. description Can be extended or replaced via use of the action attribute.
-When changing the description, behavioral backwards compatibility MUST be preserved. uniqueKey Cannot be changed. component Can reference (include) new components. parameter Can add new parameters.
+description Can be prefixed, extended or replaced via use of the action attribute (A.2.12.6).
+When changing the description, behavioral backwards compatibility MUST be preserved.

+uniqueKey Cannot be changed, but new unique keys can be added.

+component Can reference (include) new components.

+parameter Can add new parameters.

+command For USP only, can add new commands.

+event For USP only, can add new events.